 - ½ teaspoon (3 grams) baking soda

 - 1 cup (8 ounces; 227 grams) buttermilk, at room temperature

 - 2 cups butterscotch sauce

-- Using an electric mixer, cream the butter and sugar until very light and fluffy, 3-4 minutes.
+- Using an electric mixer, beat the butter and sugar on medium high speed until very light and fluffy, 3-4 minutes.

-- Add eggs and egg yolks one at a time, beating on medium-high for 20 for seconds after each addition to incorporate each egg into the batter and scraping down the sides of the bowl as necessary.
+- Add the eggs and egg yolks one at a time, beating on medium-high for 20 for seconds after each addition to incorporate each egg into the batter before adding the next.
+Scrape down the sides of the bowl as necessary.

-- Add the flour and buttermilk to the batter in alternating additions: flour, buttermilk, flour, buttermilk, flour.
+- Add the flour and buttermilk to the batter in alternating additions: ⅓ of the flour, ½ the buttermilk, ⅓ of the flour, ½ the buttermilk, ⅓ of the flour.
 Beat each addition on medium-low speed just long enough to incorporate it into the batter, scraping down the sides of the bowl after each addition.

 - Pour batter into prepared bundt pan and bake for 50-55 minutes, until a toothpick inserted into the center comes out clean.
 (If you haven't already made the butterscotch sauce, make it while the cake is baking.)

 - Remove the cake from the oven and let cool in the pan for 5 minutes.
 Place a plate or serving platter over the top of the bundt pan and gently flip the cake over so that it's resting on the plate.

 - Use a pastry brush to coat the cake with approximately 1 cup of butterscotch sauce.
 I like to do this in several layers, allowing some of the sauce to soak into the cake before coating it with another layer.
 Some of the sauce will pool around the bottom of the cake.
 Just scoop this up and pour it over slices as you serve.

 - Serve with an additional 1 cup of butterscotch sauce for drizzling.